How to Create A Copywriting Portfolio: The Ultimate Guide

 • Collecting your samples on Google Drive.
 You can create a Google Drive folder and upload your documents there to share with potential clients and managers.
 It’s free and easy to upload, but might be overwhelming and not a very visually appealing way of presentation.

 • Building a custom website.
-Building a website from scratch for your portfolio sounds really cool, but there’s a downside.
+Building a website from scratch for your portfolio sounds cool, but there’s a downside.
 You’ll either have to know how to code or be willing to pay hundreds or even thousands of dollars for a developer to do it for you.
 And then we haven’t even gotten started on creating the design and the visuals for it.

 Using a copywriting portfolio builder tool